kasiabadio/oop-programming-java/README.md

 ## 3. Functionalities
 * Java Programming: Solving Problems with Software
     - 1. First exercise was to perform some calculations on a strand of DNA, such as calculate non-overlapping number of genes, calculating number of "CTG" codons.
 I also got number of strings which length was > 60 and ratio of C and G in genes.
+Project folders: StringsFirstAssingments, StringsSecondAssignments, StringsThirdAssignments.

     - 2. Second exercise was about working with CSV files, comparing values and returning maximum, minimum or average values.
+There was mostly weather data.
+Project folders: ParsingExportData, ParsingWeatherData.

+    - 3. Third exercise was also about working with CSV files, working with DirectoryResource and FileResource.
+Project folder: BabiesNames.

 ## 4. Technologies
 * Java